iliakan/javascript-book/en/02-browser/05-events/05-event-delegation.md

 # Event delegation

 The <i>event delegation</i> helps to simplify event handling by smart use of bubbling.
-It is one of the most important javascript patterns.
+It is one of the most important JavaScript patterns.

 =Cut